Skip to the content.

 Over-representation analysis

 Most genes in the genome have pre-existing annotations compiled through a combination of manual curation and computational algorithms.
-Various databases use controlled vocabularies to define genes and categorize them into groups (gene sets) based on shared functions, pathway involved, callular localization and more.
+Various databases use controlled vocabularies to define genes and categorize them into groups (gene sets) based on shared functions, pathways involved, cellular localization, and more.

-A widely used gene annotation resource is the Gene Ontology (GO) database, which we will utilize in this workflow.
+A widely-used gene annotation resource is the Gene Ontology (GO) database, which we will utilize in this workflow.
+A schematic describing ORA is displayed below.

 Hypergeometric test

-The hypergeometric distribution describes the probability of observing some number of genes (k) associated with a specific functional category (e.g “Functional category 1”) in a list of of all of the genes (n), compared to the total number of genes (M) associated with that functional category in the entire genome with (N) genes.
+The hypergeometric distribution describes the probability of observing some number of genes (k) associated with a specific functional category (e.g., “Functional category 1”) in a list of of all of the genes (n), compared to the total number of genes (K) associated with that functional category in the entire genome with (N) genes.

 Where: